Omar Sachedina: CTV National News

-Sachedina announced on Twitter on March 22, 2013, that he would be moving to Ottawa to assume the role of Parliamentary Correspondent.
-He returned to Toronto as National Affairs Correspondent for CTV National News in 2018, covering breaking news stories from around the world, including Ukraine during the war.
+He announced on Twitter on March 22, 2013, that he would be moving to Ottawa to assume the role of Parliamentary Correspondent.
+He returned to Toronto as National Affairs Correspondent for CTV National News in 2018, covering breaking news stories from around the world, including the Russian invasion of Ukraine and the ongoing war that followed.

-Sachedina was a frequent guest host on Canada AM, and contributed to CTVNews.ca and CTV's W5.
+He was a frequent guest host and reporter for CTV's morning news program Canada AM, and contributed to CTVNews.ca and CTV's W5.
 He also served frequently as a substitute anchor on CTV National News for Lisa LaFlamme and Sandie Rinaldo.

-In 2022, he sat down with Mahmud Jamal, the first person of colour appointed to the Supreme Court of Canada.